 - After passing urine, continuous sensation that the bladder is not completely empty

 - Sometimes, the bladder may completely block which makes it very difficult to urinate as well as may cause bladder infections or kidney damage.

 Risk Factors of BPH

-Here are certain conditions which aggravate the occurrence of Benign Prostate Hyperplasia in men:
+Here are certain conditions which aggravate the occurrence of Enlarged Prostate (BPH) in men: